Alexmhack/deploying-django-adventure/README.md

 have configured the workflow to run on `push` on master branch and the same has been done in the *hello-world.yml* workflow file as well, so to avoid this situation we will remove the `push` trigger from all the other workflow files and instead add `workflow_call` as the trigger.

+In the above workflow file, you may have noticed `workflow_dispatch:` event trigger, this is actually very useful as this provides us with the option to run this workflow manually from the GitHub Actions.